 val fut_arr0 = futhark_new_f32_1d(ctx, arr0, 2)

-the program would fail to compile because arr0
+the program would fail to compile because arr0 has length 3 but 2

-is not the size of the array arr0
+is not the size of the array arr0.

 You can see the full example (an ATS library for GPU-accelerated statistics) here.